This article has been recently updated with some additional information. Enjoy.

 It doesn’t matter how lean you get, if you don’t have the muscle, you won’t have the definition.

-A lot of times, especially with men, I see them fight and fight to get the six-pack when I can take one look and see they don’t have one underneath their skin to show.
-Abs are often thought of in the terms of a sheet, so this analogy should work well with your brain.
+A lot of times, especially in men, I see them fight and fight to get a six-pack when I can take one look and see there isn’t one to show underneath their skin.
+Abs are often thought of in terms of a sheet, so this analogy should work well with your brain.
 Plus it is really simple and short.

 1. Imagine there is a bed in the middle of a room.

-2. Imagine that on that bed lays a pea.
+2. Imagine there is a pea on the bed.
 I want you to cover that pea with a thin sheet.
 Can you still see the pea?

 3. Now put a extra large bags of frozen peas on the bed and cover it with the same sheet.
-Can you still see the peas?
+Can you still see the pea?